NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/upgradeable-proxies.md

 ## Getting to know our contracts

-Before we start writing our Ignition modules, let's take a look at the contracts we'll be deploying and interacting with.
+Let's take a look at the contracts we'll be deploying and interacting with.

 First, inside our `contracts` directory, we'll create a file called `Demo.sol`: